nopedawn/CTF/ByteBanditsCTF23/FORENSICS/README.md

 $ steghide extract -sf Empty_Space.jpg
 ```

-Got the [somedata.txt](./somedata.txt), then make a script to convert those numbers from `somedata.txt` into an image, here's the python3 script
+Got the [somedata.txt](./somedata.txt) then make a script to convert those numbers from `somedata.txt` into an image, here's the python3 script that I've coded

 ```python
 from PIL import Image